yiyang2002/analysis-assignment/analysis_assignment.md

 #### A. Set up differential gene expression analysis (1 pt)

-First set up a model matrix with cell type estimation scores (variables ending with “like”) as covariates.
+First, set up a model matrix with cell type estimation scores (variables ending with “like”) as covariates.
 Then calculate variance weights with `voom`, and generate the mean-variance trend plot (1 pt).
-HINT: filter out samples with “NA” values in your design matrix.
+HINT: Filter out samples with “NA” values in your design matrix.
 Include all the cell type scores in your design matrix.